gmac/graphql-breadth-exec/README.md

 **An (experimental) breadth-first GraphQL executor for Ruby**

 Depth-first execution resolves every object field descending down a response tree, while breadth-first visits every _selection position_ once with an aggregated set of objects.
-The breadth-first approach tends to be much faster due to fewer resolver calls and intermediary promises.
+The breadth-first approach is much faster due to fewer resolver calls and intermediary promises.

 ```shell
 graphql-ruby: 140002 resolvers